For concerns about sexual behavior, UMass Lowell has two distinct processes: Nondiscrimination or Title IX

 The equal opportunity process for the above concerns of discrimination involves a complainant, or a supervisor, faculty member, or administrator reporting a concern to Equal Opportunity and Outreach (for concerns involving faculty, staff, visitors, or vendors); or to the Office of Student Conduct (for concerns involving students).
 The appropriate investigators will meet with the concerned person and will review the concern in a neutral, impartial manner, based on the processes noted above.

-The university's response to Title IX concerns of sexual harassment follows the Title IX the Sexual Harassment Grievance Procedure (pdf). which is a distinct process from the equal opportunity process noted above.
-The Title IX process changed as of August 14, 2020 (per Part 106 of title 34 of the Code of Federal Regulations).
+The university's response to Title IX concerns of sexual harassment follows the Title IX Sex Discrimination [Sexual Harassment] Grievance located on page 73 of Equal Opportunity Nondiscrimination and Harassment Plan and Case Processing Manual (pdf) which is a distinct process from the equal opportunity process noted above.
+The Title IX process changed as of Aug.
+1, 2024 (per Part 106 of title 34 of the Code of Federal Regulations).

 For sexual harassment as addressed by Title IX, the following definition applies: